gearglow/ReptiliaWithATwist/The List.md

-After a break and snacks, Elysia and Robbie gathered the components for the Unlimited Flight ritual, and they all returned to the chamber.
+After a break and snacks, Elysia and Robbie gathered the components for the Unlimited Flight Imbuement ritual, and they all returned to the chamber.

 Inside the rune circle, they removed the pentagram and inscribed a hexagram with a paint made from crushed eggshells.
 At each point, nestled upon a bed of feathers, a crystal was placed which had been charged with a single component spell of the main Unlimited Flight spell: anti-gravity, acceleration, raw velocity, inertial compensation, agility, and a triggering charm.
 In the center, a larger crystal was placed; it was charged with the full Unlimited Flight spell.
 Its feather nest was woven through with a hair from each of them.